A Thank You To NPR's Science Commentary Readers

 - My on-air conversation with Michel Martin about the question of whether Neanderthals were religious

-- How experimenters for so long mis-measured chimpanzee social cognition, in comparative tests with children
+- How experimenters for so long mismeasured chimpanzee social cognition, in comparative tests with children

 And how we think about and treat other animals: